National Recovery Month: Everything you need to know about mental disorders and substance use disorder recovery

 In certain cases, some turn to drugs because they want to cause harm to themselves or attempt suicide.
 Unfortunately these attempts to cause harm can lead to accidental overdoses which can cause those around them to be constantly concerned for their loved ones well being.
 Children and adolescents are normally the ones to witness an addiction or overdose in their household.
 At their age they are still learning how to deal with their emotional and behavioral well being, so any additional trauma can lead them to have a developmental disorder of their own or even a substance use disorder at a young age.

 That is why we need to continue to spread awareness about these conditions and how they link to one another.
-Prevention is possible and understanding that it is something that affects us all i signals to us that we need to take action when we see these issues occuring.
+Prevention is possible and understanding that it is something that affects us all and signals to us that we need to take action when we see these issues occuring.

 We should not ignore the signs of a mental illness or substance use disorders in someone when we see it.
 Prevention can guide someone from acting on their disorder.
 Again we want to prevent harm to oneself and to others affected along the way.
 Here’s a prevention list for you to remember if you or someone you know starts seeing the signs listed above: